archbardinexile/BGCL/DM-notes.md

 > Tymora's emissary, *Chance*, has been trapped in a mirror by *River Chapman*, who is using her luck to influence his business and income.
 Chance recruits Gomruss to help her escape.

 Lighting the candles creates a portal to a corridor of mirrors presenting infinite destinations.
-The 6oS may have to fight their duplicates to continue.
+The Six of Steel may have to fight their duplicates to continue.

 - The Arx expedition can be seen trapped in a sandstone maze demiplane.
-  - 6oS must guide them out while battling mirror mephits.
+  - Six of Steel must guide them out while battling mirror mephits.
   - Darkhalijz, the spirit cloak worn by Xander Coppermane, tells how the staff from his collection banishes enemies to the mirror plane.
 To escape they must find and destroy it.
 - Chance can be seen trapped in a giant hourglass on an infinite chequerboard.

 River Chapman will trap the party in his game room, an infinite chequerboard demiplane.
 Chance is trapped in a giant hourglass.
-To escape, the 6oS must defeat dark and light monsters and shatter the hourglass before time runs out.
+To escape, the Six of Steel must defeat dark and light monsters and shatter the hourglass before time runs out.
 Releasing Chance breaks River Chapman's contract with *Malaika*, the alu-fiend who granted him the power to trap Chance.

 ---